Meniere's Disease treatments that may be placebos

 So, the rational approach to Meniere's is to confirm your diagnosis, exhaust the medical treatment, and if things are really bad, go on to a destructive treatment (especially low-dose gentamicin).

 A full discussion is under the link.
-We recommend a try of betahistine because the cost/benefit ratio is reasonable.
+We recommend a try of betahistine in Meniere's because the cost/benefit ratio is reasonable.

 This is a multivitamin preparation.
-The literature docments that it contains small amounts of various vitimins and lemon extract.
+The literature documents that it contains small amounts of various vitamins and lemon extract.
 The pamphlet presents no evidence or data that it works.
-It is marketed by the same group that markets "all natural ear wax removal system" (active ingrediant -- olive oil).
+It is marketed by the same group that markets "all natural ear wax removal system" (active ingredient -- olive oil).

-The endolymphatic shunt is used by some doctors to relieve pressure in the inner ear.
+The endolymphatic shunt is used by some doctors hoping to relieve pressure in the inner ear.
 It involves opening up the endolymphatic sac, with the thought that this may reduce pressure in the inner ear.
+Generally, opening up the sac also does damage to the sac, so this procedure may actually just be a method of damaging the sac (see below).

 Shunts are often recommended by otologic surgeons (Kim et al, 2005).
 Unfortunately, while the shunt would seem to be a logical thing to do, in most studies, the shunt procedure does not appear to be better than doing nothing (e.g. Silverstein and Rosenberg, 1992), or doing a sham (placebo) surgery (Bretlau et al, 1981; Thomsen et al, 1981, see references below).
-This lack of effect may be because the shunt can easily get plugged up, or because what it is treating (hydrops) is a symptom itself rather than a cause of symptoms.
-We favor the first explanation.
+This lack of effect may be because the shunt can easily get plugged up, because what it is treating (hydrops) is a symptom itself rather than a cause of symptoms, or because the whole concept of the sac being a drain is just wrong.
+We favor the first and third explanations.

 Fattori et al, Audiology 35(6):322-34, 1996.
 These authors report the results of treatment for 15 days with 90 min. sessions of a pressure chamber.
 They report better hearing results in the treated patients.
 Comment: lacking a reasonable mechanism and also considering the general problems with placebo responses in Menieres (see the classic paper entitled Old and New in Menieres, by N. Torok), this treatment remains unsubstantiated.